 On September 3, 2014 NATO convened a conference on the occasion of the “International Defence Industry Exhibition” held in Kielce, Poland to discuss the future of Ukraine’s arms industry in the aftermath of Kiev’s pro-western coup d’état.
 On March 4, 2015 Ukroboronprom announced that it was working with NATO’s codification and standardization teams to improve its industrial capabilities.
 A “roadmap,” designating the path toward the Ukraine arms industry’s adaption of NATO’s standards by 2018 was then established on March 31, at an international seminar of experts.
 “Participating at the conference were experts from Poland and the Czech Republic, who had had the experience of making the identical transformations of their own arms industries, back in the 1990s,” German-foreign-policy.com reported.

-Soon after the Ukrainian National Security and Defense Council adopted a program for the restructuring of Ukraine’s arms production as well as the military in line with NATO standards on May 20, 2016, Porosenko declared, “We are beginning real reorganization of the defense and security sector in order to join NATO.”
-He stressed that Ukraine had not been directly making steps for immediate accession to the NATO bloc, but called the move “The Rubicon” that Ukrainian armed forces and the arms industry would have to “pass” to adapt to NATO standards, as reported by TASS.
-All military “support” from Canada is actually funnelled through the little-known U.S.-Ukraine Military Commission; formed by the U.S., it then invited a British and a Lithuanian general and a Canadian defence deputy minister to join its ranks.
+On May 20, 2016 – soon after the Ukrainian National Security and Defense Council adopted a program for the restructuring of Ukraine’s arms production as well as the military in line with NATO standards – Porosenko declared, “We are beginning real reorganization of the defense and security sector in order to join NATO.”
+As reported by the TASS news agency, he stressed that Ukraine had not been directly making steps for immediate accession to the NATO bloc, but called the move “The Rubicon” that Ukrainian armed forces and the arms industry would have to “pass” to adapt to NATO standards.
+All military “support” from Canada is actually funnelled through the little-known U.S.-Ukraine Military Commission (DRAB); formed by the U.S. and headed by Gen. John Abizaid, former commander of Central Command (CENTCOM), it then invited a British and a Lithuanian general and a Canadian defence deputy minister to join its ranks.
 Despite the bilateral appearance suggested by the name, it is a U.S. imperialist agency that operates outside of NATO and outside of the United Nations.
-(NATO’s International Military Staff is responsible for planning, preparation and providing all-round assistance in Ukraine–NATO military cooperation.)
+(In parallel, NATO’s International Military Staff is responsible for planning, preparation and providing all-round assistance in Ukraine–NATO military cooperation.)

-The standardization of their military products with those produced in and exported by the NATO combat alliance was accompanied with U.S. sanctions on supplying equipment to Russia.
-This adversely affected such major industrial centres of southeastern Ukraine as Zaporizhia, Dnipropetrovsk, Kharkiv and Nikolaev.
-(In the post-war period Nikolaev, for example, had become one of the shipbuilding centres of the USSR, with three shipyards: Black Sea, 61 Kommunara, and Okean.
+The standardization of their military products with those produced in and exported by the NATO combat alliance was accompanied with U.S. and Canadian sanctions on supplying equipment to Russia.
+Until then, the defence industry was tightly intertwined between Russia and Ukraine.
+This adversely affected major industrial centres of southeastern Ukraine such as Zaporizhia, Dnipropetrovsk, Kharkiv and Nikolaev.
+For example, Nikolaev became in the post-war period one of the shipbuilding centres of the USSR, with three shipyards: Black Sea, 61 Kommunara, and Okean.
 It was the sole supplier of heavy gas turbine engines to the Russian navy.)
-The U.S. sanctions forced the Ukrainian arms industries to permanently shut themselves off from Russian companies, with which they had been closely cooperating up to 2013.
+The U.S. sanctions forced the Ukrainian arms industries especially aviation to permanently shut themselves off from Russian companies, with which they had been closely cooperating up to 2013.
 Arms monopolies from the NATO countries including Canada rushed to fill the breach of their competitors.
 The U.S.-NATO sanctions are fuelling the savage inter-imperialist, inter-monopoly rivalry for domination of the global arms trade, a factor for war.

 The Saudi arms deal